Updated: Jul 16

 ‘the prison becomes a way of disappearing people in the false hope of disappearing the underlying social problems they represent’ (Davis, 2005).

-Another main reason why prisons do not work is constant under-resourcing coupled with overstretched staff and overcrowded prisons.
-Hence, rehabilitation programmes remain extremely limited or non-existent in some prisons, especially those in low-income countries (Penal Reform International, 2022).
+Moreover, the under-resourcing of prisons coupled with overstretched staff and overcrowded facilities lends itself to rehabilitation programmes remaining extremely limited or non-existent in some prisons, especially those in low-income countries (Penal Reform International, 2022).

-While there is truth in the importance of prisons to incapacitate high-level violent offenders, this is not the case for low-level non-violent offenders, who are made to coexist with those violent criminals.
+While there is truth in the importance of prisons to incapacitate high-level violent offenders, this is less relevant for low-level non-violent offenders, who make up the majority of prison populations and are made to coexist with those violent criminals.
 UK prisoner Ben in 2015 wrote: “The day I was sent to prison, I learned how to steal cars” (BBC, 2015).
 Ben characterised prison as “Britain’s academy of crime” which locked up criminals with little else to do but share their methods of crime and “practice theft and violence on one another, ready to resume for real when release day comes”.
 The prison experience manages to at best, incapacitate the offender and at worst, encourage further crime through learning new ways of breaking the law and developing criminal networks while incarcerated.

 Especially for juvenile low-level offenders, placing them in a deeply crime-entrenched environment through imprisonment fails to address the juvenile’s developmental and criminogenic needs (Lambie and Randell, 2013).
 Exposing impressionable juveniles to further crime, trauma, and violence cannot possibly ameliorate their situation.
 A criminal record at an early stage in life can lead to low employment prospects, disruption of family ties, and marginalisation from society, all of which can increase recidivism (Clear et al., 2003).
 In recognising the prison’s failure to help juveniles, juvenile imprisonment should be limited and alternatives should be considered, namely community orders.